 - coffee: 1-2 EUR;

 Up-to-date travel advice on Slovakia is available here.

 Trip Info for Slovakian Alps Hut to Hut TrekGo to top of page

-Strenuous level, suitable for fit and experienced hikers only.
-The terrain is mostly rocky.
-Hiking is not appropriate for beginners and casual hikers but for fit hikers that are used to hike in high altitudes and walk longer distances.
-Average walking distance is 14 km while total elevation gain exceeds 4,700 m and average daily elevation gain is 950 m (read more about difficulty grades).
+This walking itinerary is suitable for fit and experienced hikers only and not appropriate for beginners and casual hikers.
+Average walking distance is 14 km while total elevation gain exceeds 4,700 m and average daily elevation gain can exceed 950 m (read more about difficulty grades).

 When to Go